trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/l2qos.md

  match datalink mac destination address input
 ```

-The chief use case for collecting L2 MAC addresses in Netflow is to
+The chief use case for collecting L2 MAC addresses in Netflow is for

-- collecting the L2 MAC address can reliably identify a subscriber endpoint
+- Collecting the L2 MAC address can reliably identify a subscriber endpoint
   in an ISP edge network scenario.

 The following counter groups show L2 data